-The Radio Bonnets do not have a built-in antenna.
-Instead, they have three options for attaching an antenna - for most low cost radio nodes, a wire works great.
-If you need to put the radio into an enclosure.
-We also include a uFL connector, pre-soldered, so you can use a uFL to SMA adapter to let you attach an external antenna.
-You can also solder an SMA edge-mount connector directly
+Your Feather Radio does not have a built-in antenna.
+Instead, you have two options for attaching an antenna.
+For most low cost radio nodes, a short length of wire works great.
+If you need to put the Feather into an enclosure, soldering on a uFL connector (on Feathers that don’t already include this) and using a uFL to SMA adapter will let you attach an external antenna.

 A wire antenna, aka "quarter wave whip antenna" is low cost and works very well!
 You just have to cut the wire down to the right length.

-Cut a stranded or solid core wire the the proper length for the module/frequency
+Cut a stranded or solid core wire to the proper length for the module/frequency:

 - 433 MHz - 6.5 inches, or 16.5 cm

 - 868 MHz - 3.25 inches or 8.2 cm

 - 915 MHz - 3 inches or 7.8 cm

 Strip a mm or two off the end of the wire, tin and solder into the ANT pad on the very right hand edge of the Feather.

 If you want an external antenna, you need to do a tiny bit more work but its not too difficult.